 A complete medical examination; for tax relief purposes, refers to a thorough examination as defined by the MMC.

-For this medical expense, you can claim up to RM1000, and it is applicable for any complete medical examinations done on you, your spouse, or your children.
+For this medical expense, you can claim up to RM1000, and it is applicable for any complete medical examinations done on you, your spouse, your children, and your parents.